parogers/pixijs-easygrid/README.md

 # pixijs-grid

-A "good enough" grid sprite for PixiJS
+A "good enough" grid sprite for PixiJS.